 Expanding Food Assistance to Military Families

 Susan is leading the effort to help military families who are being blocked from benefits that help them put food on the table.
-Rep. Davis introduced the Military Hunger Prevention Act to ensure eligibility for food supplement benefits for servicemembers and their families.
+Susan introduced the bipartisan Military Hunger Prevention Act to ensure eligibility for food supplement benefits for servicemembers and their families.

 Susan successfully fought to extend survivor benefits for 63,000 military widows in the National Defense Authorization Act for Fiscal Year 2018.
 These